 Although our high-quality library meets the Lipinski rule of 5 for 86%, we always advise to keep these rules as guidelines.
 Exploring the boundaries of drug-like space may help to find hits for challenging targets.

-The drug-likeness of our library follows from the distributions of a range of molecular properties and from an analysis of the diversity space of known hits and leads in drug discovery.
+The drug-likeness of our library follows from both the distributions of a range of molecular properties and an analysis of the diversity space of known hits and leads in drug discovery.

 The quality of our compound library is not only validated by ourselves but also by several of our customers.
 To maintain this quality, compound management is key!